• Skip to primary navigation

 • In a bowl, add all ingredients, stirring to fully combine.

-• Scoop 1 cup of mixture onto the middle of the preheated waffle iron.
+• Scoop 1 cup of mixture onto the middle of the preheated waffle iron and gently spread to the edges.
 Cook until potatoes are crispy and golden, about 5-6 minutes.
 Remove from waffle iron and repeat with remaining mixture.
 Serve immediately.

 Notes